nathanielbd/blog/content/posts/breaking-webgames.md

 |:---:|
 | Of course, the first thing I tried was changing the interval to 1 second |

-The first code I ever read was obfuscated and the first code I ever wrote was a webgame exploit, but I'd argue that this natural introduction to the DOM, HTML, and CSS gave me a good start as a beginner.
+The first code I ever read was obfuscated, and the first code I ever wrote was a webgame exploit.
+It's an unusual first exposure to code, but I'd argue that this natural introduction to the DOM, HTML, and CSS gave me a good start as a beginner.

 # morsecode.me